bernardio5/bookie/README.md

 <b>About the ePub format, and the version these scripts make: </b>

 The ePub format is open, but there are many flavors.
 An ePub file is a zip archive that contains some bibliographic XML files, and an HTML doc tree.
-If you work with ePub's much at all, you learn a lot right away by just taking a book, renaming it to end with .zip, unzipping it, and examining the parts in a text editor.
+If you work with ePub's much at all, you can learn a lot right away by just taking a book, renaming it to end with .zip, unzipping it, and examining the parts in a text editor.
 My goal here is to make ePubs that load on the maximum number of platforms, support search, and are "fairly pretty".

 ePub's are compressed, so an ePub containing text and some images is generally 30%-50% smaller than a simple ASCII text file containing only the text.